micropython/micropython-lib/README.md

 micropython-lib
 ===============
-micropython-lib is a project to develop a non-monolothic standard library for MicroPython (https://github.com/micropython/micropython).
+micropython-lib is a project to develop a non-monolothic standard library for "advanced" MicroPython fork (https://github.com/pfalcon/micropython).
 Each module or package is available as a separate distribution package from PyPI.
 Each module comes from one of the following sources (and thus each module has its own licensing terms):

 * written from scratch specifically for MicroPython
 * ported from CPython
 * ported from some other Python implementation, e.g. PyPy
 * some modules actually aren't implemented yet and are dummy

-Note that the main target of micropython-lib is a "Unix" port of MicroPython.
+Note that the main target of micropython-lib is a "Unix" port of the aforementioned fork of MicroPython.
 Actual system requirements vary per module.
-For example, if a module is not related to I/O, it may work without problems on bare-metal ports too (e.g. pyboard).
+Majority of modules are compatible with the upstream MicroPython, though some may require additional functionality/optimizations present in the "advanced" fork.
+Modules not related to I/O may also work without problems on bare-metal ports, not just on "Unix" port (e.g. pyboard).

 Usage